rvanbruggen/HackoladeGitTestRepo/README.md

 ## 2. Add a new Hackolade model to one of the clones of the repo
 We are going to reverse engineer a MongoDB model file and store that in Clone1, the first clone of the repo.
 We do this in the `main` branch of the repo.
 When we then switch to the second clone, we will pull the latest changes and receive the new data model as part of the `main` branch as well.

 # Part 2: Small, non-conflicting change to the data model
+We will make sure that both Clone1 and Clone2 are fully up-to-date and in sync with the Github remote.
+Then, in Clone 1, we will add a new property `Score1` (Numeric) to the `Movies` collection.
+We will commit that change, but not push it yet.
+Switching to Clone 2, we will add a new property `Score2` (Numeric) to the `Movies` collection.
+We will commit that change, and immediately push it.
+Therefore, the later change will have been synced to the remote, and the earlier change to the datamodel is still committed to Clone1 - but not yet synced to the remote.
+We Switch to Clone 1, and push our commit to the remote.

 # Part 3: Small, conflicting change to the data model